 While I normally favor more engaging, interactive and interesting courses, I think that if you really want to learn Russian then you can’t beat Red Kalinka.

-As aforementioned, Red Kalinka has lots of different products to choose from.
+As mentioned, Red Kalinka has lots of different products to choose from.
 Some are aimed at getting you reading and writing Russian while others focus on your comprehension skills and getting you to speak the language.

 While I can’t comment much on the other products they offer, given the quality of their main course, I’d suspect those other products are also quite good.